-- f) Never strike a child, use sarcastic language or speak in a contemptuous tone.
+- e) Do not tolerate the slightest hint of insolence, disruptive or uncooperative behaviour.
+If you cannot deal with it yourself, report it to the Form Teacher.
+In an emergency, send for the Deputy Head or the Head. - f) Never strike a child, use sarcastic language or speak in a contemptuous tone.
 These tactics do more harm than good they inhibit the building of normal relationships and could place the school in an indefensible position. - g) The most positive way of preserving good discipline in the classroom is by your own detailed and varied preparation of work and by the creation of an atmosphere of genuine, mutual respect, based on your interest in their work and their drive to succeed. - h) Be consistent.
 The children must also know that every time their work or behaviour is unacceptable there is an automatic unpleasant consequence awaiting. - i) Never allow pupils to chew sweets or gum in lessons, or anywhere else.
 Insist on tidiness.
 Do not permit litter or misuse of furniture or equipment. - j) Children play truant with their minds when they lose interest and become bored.
 Make your lessons stimulating so that pupils are motivated and want to learn.